The Center accepts applications for Congressional Research Grants at any time and makes awards throughout the year.

 The research for which assistance is sought must be original, culminating in new findings or new interpretation, or both.
 The grants program was developed to support work intended for publication in some form or for application in a teaching or policy-making setting.
 Research produced by previous grant recipients has resulted in books, papers, articles, course lectures, videotapes, and computer software.

 What could a Congressional Research Grant pay for?

 Generally speaking, a grant can cover almost any aspect of a qualified research project, such as travel to conduct research, duplication of research material, purchase of data sets, and costs of clerical, secretarial, research, or transcription assistance.
 This list is merely illustrative.
-Specifically excluded from funding are the purchase of equipment, tuition support, salary support for the principal investigator(s), indirect costs or institutional overhead, travel to professional meetings, and publication subsidies.
+Specifically excluded from funding are the purchase of equipment, tuition support, indirect costs or institutional overhead, travel to professional meetings, and publication subsidies.

-Grants range from a few hundred dollars to $3,500.
+Beginning in 2021, The Center removed the $3,500 cap on individual awards.
+For larger projects, especially those exceeding an annual $10,000, The Center will require more stringent accountability as determined by The Center’s Board of Directors on a per-project basis.
 Stipends will be awarded to individuals (not organizations) on a competitive basis.
 Grants will normally extend for one year.
 In some circumstances, the Center will make more than one grant to a single individual in consecutive years, but not more than three grants to the same person in a five-year period.